-The month of September is hailed by mental health advocates, survivors, and prevention organizations as National Suicide Prevention Month.
+The month of September is hailed by mental health advocates, survivors, and prevention organizations as National Suicide Prevention Awareness Month.
 This month also includes World Suicide Prevention Day on September 10, and National Suicide Prevention Week, which is the Monday through Sunday surrounding World Suicide Prevention Day.

 During these observances, it is an opportunity for individuals to share resources on suicide prevention, promote suicide prevention awareness, share stories of surviving suicide, and to remember those affected by suicide.
 This year, it’s especially pertinent to recognize that the stress of the coronavirus pandemic has had a large impact on suicidal ideation in America.
 A recent study from the CDC reported 11% of respondents had seriously considered suicide in the past 30 days.
 For essential workers, this increased to 22%.

 Now more than ever, it’s critical that all individuals are aware of the prevalence of suicide, know how to recognize the warning signs for suicide, and understand how to effectively help someone when they are struggling with suicidal thoughts.